atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 4. :material-folder-network: [Configure a shared-home volume](#configure-a-shared-home-volume)
 5. :material-folder-home: [Configure a local-home volume](#configure-local-home-volume)

+!!!info "Elasticsearch for Bitbucket"
+    While Bitbucket has its own internal Elasticsearch instance, we highly recommend you use an external Elasticsearch installation.
+See [Bitbucket Elasticsearch recommendations](../examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md).

 ---

 ### :material-kubernetes: Create and connect to the Kubernetes cluster